Jcrash29/jcrash29.github.com/travels/_posts/2015-10-29-honeymoon.md

 The flight was beautiful because we got to have an Ariel view of New Zealand as the sun was setting.

+# Day 8 - The last kiwi

+The last two nights Marissa and I had discovered under the bed heaters.
+We than quickly discovered that these heaters are amazing on cold nights like southern New Zealand has.
+That is to say we woke up feeling like magic.

+We ate breakfast at the inn and tried several of the different honeys available.
+After breakfast we headed out to the town to walk around and see everything.

+On our walk we finally started to see some the destruction from 2011.
+It was sobering, we had no idea how large the earthquake was and how many lives it affected.
+On our walk we also passed the Re: Store which is a little shopping area made out of shipping containers.
+We went into a lovely bookstore and purchased: the welcome to nightvale book and the disc world atlas (not yet available in the us).

+We than continued our journey to the botanical gardens, which we simply amazing and beautiful.
+We sat outside at a lovely cafe among the flowers.

+As we were leaving the area we stopped at a small museum and saw many very old tools and displays.
+The museum also had an exhibit on many of the South Pole exhibitions since they originated often times from New Zealand.

+On the way back to the hotel we stopped at a local strip mall to pickup snacks for our trip home.
+We have become quite amused by the chocolates and candies in New Zealand.

+In the strip mall we also stopped at the Mc Donald's to see what type of differences they had from the ones in the states.

+We discovered that generally they are all the same, just many more options for specialty salt seasonings and aioli.
+However we did find a burger called "The Boss" which was made with Swiss cheese and local cows.
+We had to try it.
+We immediately decided that it did not taste like Mc Donald's instead it tasted like an actual burger, and was priced accordingly.

+Finally after our long day we headed home.
+Along the way we enjoyed looking at much of the art the city had put up.
+By this point we had begun to assume that all memorials were for the earthquake, and therefore were surprised when we found a memorial for firefighters made out of pieces of the twin towers.

+Once back at the hotel we took a nap, and rested.
+We headed to the brewery for dinner where Marissa got her last meat pie of the trip, and I my last beer.
+We spent about 3 hours in the brewery tucked off in a corner where I was reading welcome to nightvale aloud for Marissa and I.

+Finally we went back home and re packed everything for our flight long flight home tomorrow.

 # Quotes

 * Marissa: "I wonder if New Zealand has a microchiping program for hobbits in case you get lost"